-That time when adventurer-survivalist and star of the TV series “Survivorman” headed to the Amazon to explore the life of the Waorani people.
+That time when adventurer-survivalist and star of the TV series “Survivorman” headed to the Amazon in Ecuador to explore the life of the Waorani people.

 Story by Les Stroud, Photos by Laura Bombier